mtendekai/SIEM/README.md

-# SIEM
+# Security Information & Event Management (SIEM)
+ I did the SIEM practice labs in our University SOC facility as well as on self-training platforms on the internet.

-# Project Objective
+## Project Objective
--Here you want to outline your project objective/goal -

-Building a Comprehensive SIEM Solution.
-My goals are to centralize log collection, correlation, and analysis, enabling proactive threat detection, incident response, and improved overall cybersecurity posture.The project aims to provide real-time visibility into security events and enhance incident response capabilities.
+The objective was to gain hands-on experience in monitoring, detecting and responding to security events within an organization's systems.

-# Tools
+## Tools
--List of tools used within the project- e.g. Azure
+- Splunk
+- Microsoft Sentinel

-# Skills Gained
+## Skills Gained
--List and explain the skills.
-Show why they are key for Cyber Security-

-Security Architecture - Developed a holistic security architecture that considered the entire system, addressing weaknesses and ensuring a cohesive security strategy.
+- Collecting and filtering logs for analysis
+- Ability to identify abnormal patterns and indicators of potential compromise before they spread further
+- Configuring and monitoring security alerts in real time, ensuring that potential security incidents are detected as quickly as possible
+- Basic insights of how to perform incident management, i.e respond to and manage security incidents, including containment, investigation, and remediation.

-# Outcomes
+## Outcomes
-- Talk about what you achieved, use screenshots!-